Overthrow of Slobodan Milošević: Elections

 The vote took place on 24 September 2000.
 The DOS coalition reported that Vojislav Koštunica won over half of the votes, enough to defeat Milošević in a single round.
 The government-controlled Federal Electoral Committee claimed that no candidate won over 50% of the votes and that a second round between Koštunica and Milošević would take place.
-The vote was largely boycotted in Montenegro and by Kosovo Albanians (not under Yugoslavian control).
-Yet, Milošević officially won by a large margin in these parts of the country.
 These unexpected results provoked stronger accusations of election fraud and led DOS to call for peaceful protests to topple the government.

 Some obvious irregularities could be found in the Federal Electoral Committee official results.
-For example, the sum of the numbers of valid and invalid votes was not equal to the number of voters; the sum of the numbers of the voters voting at the polling stations and the voters voting at home exceeded the total number of voters; the sum of the numbers of the used and the unused ballot papers was short by 117,244 in comparison to the number of eligible voters, the number of eligible voters was different from the one announced before the elections and has differed in the presidential, federal and local elections results, etc.
+For example, the sum of the numbers of valid and invalid votes was not equal to the number of voters; the sum of the numbers of the voters voting at the polling stations and the voters voting at home exceeded the total number of voters; the sum of the numbers of the used and the unused ballot papers was short by 117,244 in comparison to the number of eligible voters, the number of eligible voters was different from the one announced before the elections and has differed in the presidential, federal and local elections results.

 All of these discrepancies provoked massive outrage.
 The results were declared false immediately after Milošević was removed, and revised official results were released shortly afterwards.
-The new results were practically the same, except for the number of total votes and the votes for Milošević, both of which were lower by 125,000–130,000 votes, thus giving Koštunica an absolute, if narrow, first-round victory; Koštunica finished with just a few thousand votes over the threshold to avoid a runoff.
+The new results were practically the same, except for the number of total votes and the votes for Milošević, both of which were lower by 125,000–130,000 votes, thus giving Koštunica an absolute, if narrow, first-round victory; Koštunica finished with just 11,843 votes over the threshold to avoid a runoff (4,916,920 voters cast their votes, so 2,458,461 votes were needed for a "50% of turnout + 1 vote" first round victory; Koštunica got 2,470,304 votes).

 Protests and overthrow

 The protests initially started with strikers at the Kolubara mines on 29 September, which produced most of Serbia's electricity.
 The protest reached its height on 5 October 2000.
-Several hundred thousand protesters from all over Serbia arrived in Belgrade to protest, chanting "He's finished!
-He's finished!"
+Several hundred thousand protesters from all over Serbia arrived in Belgrade to protest, chanting "Gotov je!" ("He's finished!")
 Unlike previous protests, there was no large scale police crackdown.
 The parliament was partially burned during the protests.

-The protest is frequently named the "Bulldozer Revolution" after one of the most memorable episodes from the day-long protest in which heavy equipment operator Ljubisav Đokić, nicknamed Joe, fired up his machine – actually neither an excavator nor a bulldozer, but rather a wheel loader – and used it to charge a Belgrade building.
+Ljubisav Đokić (1943–2020) was a wheel loader operator who became the main symbol of the overthrow. Đokić turned on his wheel loader (not bulldozer, as the event's colloquial name suggests) and rammed a public broadcaster building in Belgrade with it. Đokić had a spinal deformity and at the time he was a timber yard and construction material warehouse owner.

-Đokić died 11 July 2020.
-Its tenant, Serbian state television RTS, had for a decade been a symbol and bastion of Milošević's rule.
+The building's tenant, Serbian state television RTS, had for a decade been a symbol and bastion of Milošević's rule.
 When their studios were taken over, the station was quickly renamed Novi RTS ("New RTS") as a sign that the regime had lost power.

 Although the protest was mostly peaceful, without a larger escalation of violence, 65 people were injured in the riots and two people died: